-- 8. The Commission will: - (1) Take all necessary steps or measures to support other relevant agencies within the national disaster management framework before, during and after disaster situations. - (2) Establish a harmonized narrow band of 5 MHz for all public protection and disaster relief equipment, to allow easy compatibility of equipment of various responder organizations and support First Level Responders to acquire equipment based on the same standard, preferably the standard ETSI TETRA (Terrestrial Trunked Radio). - (3) Mandate every network facility and service provider to: - (a) develop and submit its disaster recovery and business continuity plan; and - (b) comply with the provisions of paragraph 7(16) of these Regulation; - (4) Mandate network facility and service providers to create awareness regarding the designated emergency number 112assigned for use by subscribers before, during and after emergency. - (5) Liaise with the Committee to establish a system of receiving disaster warning alert messages. - (6) Further to the provisions of paragraph 3(6) and 7(c) of these Regulations, attend and monitor the disaster recovery plan tests of any network facility and service providers. - (7) Instruct all network facility and service provider on information and resources sharing in such circumstances as may be required for public safety. - (8) Allocate the range for emergency communications equipment. - (9) Coordinate with the relevant authorities to receive authorized disaster warning messages and pass these to the Network facility and service providers for immediate action. - (10) Specify the relevant authorities under the Act that will facilitate the design and development of network facility and service providers' disaster recovery plan. - (11) Monitor compliance with the provisions of these Guidelines. - 9.
-The Committee shall undertake the following responsibilities: - (a) coordinate and monitor implementation of mutual aid agreement among the network facility and service providers for disaster management; - (b) identify procedures to create awareness and educate consumers on the usage of communication facilities and services during disaster times; - (c) establish a system of receiving disaster warning alert messages. - (d) coordinate with the First Level Responders to facilitate the accomplishment of their disaster recovery activities; and - (e) recommend to the Commission various measures to facilitate service recovery.
+- 8. The Commission will: - (1) Take all necessary steps or measures to support other relevant agencies within the national disaster management framework before, during and after disaster situations. - (2) Establish a harmonized narrow band of 5 MHz for all public protection and disaster relief equipment, to allow easy compatibility of equipment of various responder organizations and support First Level Responders to acquire equipment based on the same standard, preferably the standard ETSI TETRA (Terrestrial Trunked Radio). - (3) Mandate every Network facilities and service provider to: - (a) Develop and submit its disaster recovery and business continuity plan; and - (b) Comply with the provisions of paragraph 7(16) of these Guidelines; - (4) Mandate Network facilities and service providers to create awareness regarding the designated emergency number 112 assigned for use by subscribers before, during and after emergency. - (5) Liaise with the Committee to establish a system of receiving disaster warning alert messages. - (6) Further to the provisions of paragraph 3(6) and 7(c) of these Guidelines, attend and monitor the disaster recovery plan tests of any Network facilities and service provider. - (7) Instruct all Network facilities and service providers on information and resources sharing in such circumstances as may be required for public safety. - (8) Allocate the range for emergency communications equipment. - (9) Coordinate with the relevant authorities to receive authorized disaster warning messages and pass these to the Network facilities and service providers for immediate action.

+- (10) Specify the relevant authorities under the Act that will facilitate the design and development of the disaster recovery plan of Network facilities and service providers'. - (11) Monitor compliance with the provisions of these Guidelines.